Zain-ul-abideen-hashmi/Monster/README.md

 you are the detective there are 4 suspects.
 There are clues and witnesses you have to find out the real killer by investigating

-are you ready for the task or not?

-sheikh sahab